Flooding

 - Stay off bridges over fast-moving water.

-- Prepare a 'Go-Bag' with non-perishable food, water, medicines, clothing, flashlights, batteries, cash, and important documents (passports, IDs, land papers) in a waterproof container.
+- Prepare a 'Go-Bag' with non-perishable food, water, medicines, clothing, flashlights, batteries, cash, and important documents (e.g. passports, IDs, conveyance papers etc.) in a waterproof container.

 -